 Welcome to the UALR Department of Music!
 We are pleased that you have chosen to pursue your musical education here.
-This guide is designed to acquaint you with the standards and procedures that are expected of classical piano principals in the BA program.
+This guide is designed to acquaint you with the standards and procedures that are expected of classical piano principals in the BA and BM programs.

 “But one thing is common to artists of all ages… they were not born as finished artists, but their path was one of effort and endurance.”